Cat & Dog Imaging in Kronenwetter

 Sometimes your pet’s wellness exam leaves questions about your pet’s health unanswered.
-At Kronenwetter Veterinary Care, we use the latest diagnostic equipment in veterinary medicine to provide fast, accurate answers.
+At Kronenwetter Veterinary Care, we use the latest cat and dog imaging and diagnostic equipment in veterinary medicine to provide fast, accurate answers.
 Our imaging and diagnostic services help us pinpoint may medical conditions so we can better treat your companion.
-From extensive laboratory capabilities to cat and dog x-ray and ultrasound, we offer complete in-house diagnostics for our patients in Kronenwetter and surrounding areas.
+From extensive laboratory capabilities to x-ray and ultrasound, we offer complete in-house diagnostics for our patients in Kronenwetter and surrounding areas.
+Call us today at (715) 693-4560.

 Figuring Out What’s Wrong with Your Pet